Demonstrators for Industrial Cyber-Physical System Research: A Requirements Hierarchy Driven by Software-Intensive Design: Discussion and example projects

 The proposal document defines the purpose of demonstrators as tools to \enquote{incorporate scientific findings for dissemination to various audiences}.
 A blanket target of TRL levels 4--5 is set early on.
 Further into the document, two categories of demonstrators have been defined: industrial demonstrators and dissemination demonstrators.
 The dissemination demonstrators are defined as \enquote{proof-of-concept system}, while the industrial demonstrator is denoted as \enquote{based on industrial use-cases}.
 For the latter, two separate demonstrator instances are targeted.
 Additionally, it is clearly indicated that the dissemination demonstrator shall focus on increasing the TRL level for work package outputs.

 More granular descriptions are provided in the WP planning, which is often appended to the project proposal itself.
 Specifically, the planning for WP~5 (in charge of demonstrators) reiterates the target TRL scale as 4--5.
 The dissemination demonstrator is described as a \enquote{simulated production environment}, covering all WPs, \emph{implying integration} and thus TRL level 5.
 The industrial demonstrator is to apply partner use-cases, i.e., industrial partner artefact utilisation, CPP for WPs~1--4 and TFS for WP~4.
 Full coverage of modules using industrial artefacts points to TRL level~6.
-Use-case associations within the ZORRO project are given in \Cref{tab:wp_company_zorro}.
+Use-case associations within the ZORRO project plus a legend of the involved companies are given in \Cref{tab:wp_company_zorro}.

+A visual diagram illustrating use-case associations at both WP level and the intended (per project proposal) industrial use-case associations within the ZORRO project, is provided in \Cref{fig:wp_company_zorro}.